🇬🇧 English

 Step 2: SSH into your Raspberry Pi and run:

-curl pilnk.io/install.sh | bash
+curl -sSL https://pilnk.io/install.sh | bash

 Step 3: Enter your PiLNK Code when prompted.
 The installer does everything else — installs dependencies, configures dump1090-fa, sets up the PiLNK service, and starts your dashboard.